Docstrings

 )

-Increase the precision of a TabulatedEmbeddedCubature to match the precision of the floating point type T. This is an extension, you need using ForwardDiff for using it.
+Increase the precision of a TabulatedEmbeddedCubature to match the precision of the floating-point type T. This method is provided by an extension, so ForwardDiff must be loaded.

 Arguments